What Is Depression, and Why Is It More Than Just Being Sad?

 - from severe depressive episodes — lows — extreme sadness, feeling hopeless, and loss of joy or interest

-- to periods of mania — highs — extreme happiness, excitement, increased goal-directed activity, or irritability
+- to periods of mania — highs — extreme happiness, excitement, increase in goal-directed activity, inflated sense of self-esteem, increase in high-risk behaviors, decreased need for sleep, or irritability

 A person with bipolar disorder can be severely depressed for hours, days, weeks, or months before entering a manic period that can range from several days to longer than 2 months.